zeroichiio/labx/docker/README.md

 This area contains the source to create docker images for LAB(X)

-They are either made from scratch or from each other and pushed and sourced from an on-premises registry r.on247.io
+They are either made from scratch or from each other and pushed and sourced from an on-premises secure registry https://r.on247.io

 This registry provides specific versions used in LAB(X) for lab devices, often pre-configured.